Fed Up Citizen Notices What Welfare User Does After Leaving Walmart & Takes Startling Pic… | John Hawkins' Right Wing News

 “She didn’t speak English, used EB card, then climbed into that,” he wrote on Facebook.
 “I work 7 days a week, owe out the a– and put a steady oil supply into my 1991 ford.
 I don’t get a EBT card.
 Why?
 It’s sad.
 We work all our lives n someone crosses the border n starts off better than my 50 year struggle.”

-This painful post re-emerge again last spring when a staunch supporter of then-Republican candidate Donald Trump shared it on his Twitter account:
+This painful post re-emerged again last spring when a staunch supporter of then-Republican candidate, Donald Trump, shared it on his Twitter account:

 “I am SICK & DAMN tired of this crap,” the Trump fan wrote.
 “If #Trump gets POTUS this WILL STOP.
 ARE YOU PISSED OVER THIS CRAP?”